hanrichard/Notebook/aws/aws learning doc/ec2.md

 - INCORRECT: “AWS OpsWorks” is incorrect.
 AWS OpsWorks provides instances of managed Puppet and Chef.

 - File Gateway is used to store and retrieve Amazon S3 objects through NFS and SMB protocols.

+- You can use Amazon Data Lifecycle Manager (Amazon DLM) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes.